civican/legisinfo/44-1/bills/S-13/bill_text.md

 Section 3 of the `First Nations Fiscal Management Act` and the heading before it are repealed.

-> **Explanatory Note**:
-> Existing text of the heading and section 3:
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from any existing Aboriginal or treaty rights of the Aboriginal peoples of Canada under section 35 of the `Constitution Act, 1982`.

 ### First Nations Oil and Gas and Moneys Management Act

 ### Section 26

 Section 3 of the `First Nations Oil and Gas and Moneys Management Act` is amended by striking out "and" at the end of paragraph (d), by adding "and" at the end of paragraph (c) and by repealing paragraph (e).

-> **Explanatory Note**:
-> Relevant portion of section 3:
-> *Existing Text*:
-> > For greater certainty,
-> >
-> > nothing in this Act shall be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

 ### An Act to amend the Canadian Human Rights Act